 Securing the communication between backend and frontend apps with APIM (API Management)

-One of the tools I was most excited about is APIM, because it’s said to offer a solution to handle many security issues without code.
+One of the tools I was most excited about is APIM, because it’s said to offer a solution to handle many security issues without changing your app code.
 Among others, it should allow you to easily set authentication and authorization to the backend endpoints.
-The security layer is still one of my weakest points and, although I’m a fan of Java and Spring Boot, I still hate the Spring Security API as I don’t find it friendly to use.
+The security layer is still one of my weakest points (and honestly, I think there are things more interesting to develop).

 At that stage, the frontend app couldn’t communicate directly with the backend anymore, but that was exactly the point.